felipefreitassilvalearning/TicTacToePWA/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.

+## Getting Started

+Run `npm install` to install all the dependencies.
+After installing the dependencies, run `npm run start` to start the development server.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.